Houshower House, Welcome Center

 Bluffton University Campus

-Bluffton University is located on 234 acres of rolling land, partially covered with a natural forest of oak, elm, beech, buckeye, maple and more than 100 other varieties of trees.
-The south side of campus is traversed by Little Riley Creek, giving the campus a "retreat-like" feel.
+Bluffton University is located on 234 acres of rolling land, partially covered with a natural forest of more than 100 varieties of trees.
+The south side of campus is traversed by Little Riley Creek, giving the campus a “retreat-like” feel.

 On the 60 acres of the main campus are academic and residential buildings, the student center and athletic facilities.
-The remaining acreage includes the Bluffton University Nature Preserve, which offers the Moyer Nature Center, an eight-acre lake, nature trails and the swinging bridge.
+The remaining acreage includes the Bluffton University Nature Preserve, which includes the Moyer Nature Center, an eight-acre lake, nature trails and a swinging bridge.

 Knowlton Science Center